SoftwareHeritage/swh-docs/docs/infrastructure/index.rst

 Infrastructure
 ##############

-.. keep this in sync with the 'sysadm' section in swh-docs/docs/index.rst
+.. keep this in sync with the 'infrastructure' section in swh-docs/docs/index.rst

 This section regroups the knowledge base and procedures relative to the |swh| infrastructure management.